JayC180/prog-metronome/README.md

 The logo stands for a 5:4 polyrhythm/polymeter because I really like 5:4.

+The desktop version's code is in [desktop-juce branch](https://github.com/JayC180/prog-metronome/tree/desktop-juce)

 ## Features
 - Polyrhythm and polymeter
 - Metric modulations and BPM changes